ansuman-shukla/self-improving-outbound-caller-agent/README.md

 uvicorn main:app --reload --host 0.0.0.0 --port 8000
 ```

-**Why**: The outbound caller agent must register with Retell AI and set up webhooks before the FastAPI server starts.
+**Why**: The outbound caller agent must register with LiveKit and set up webhooks before the FastAPI server starts.
 Running the server first will cause the calling functionality to fail.

 #### 2. Backend won't start - "Port 8000 already in use"